jlowcode/fileupload/README.md

 - `Chunk size`: Not working at time of writing (May 2021) (Defines if the file should be uploaded in 'chunks'.
 Set to 0 to upload the entire file in one go.
 Otherwise define an integer in Kb.)

+### Downloads

+- `Use download script`: If selected, the link to the file will be a download script, forcing the browser to download the file rather than performing the normal MIME type based action.
+This option overrides other display options like Show Media In Form / Table.
+If a Title Element is specified, this will be used as the link title, otherwise the filename will be used.
+You have the option to specify this for the table view, detailed view or for both.

+- `Open in browser`:  If yes, opens the file in the browser instead of forcing it to be downloaded.
+NOTE - this will only work for MIME types that browsers understand, like PDF.

+- `Force Download Script on edit view` - If selected, even on edit view, the download script will be used instead of the link to the file.
+Thus allowing to protect the download directory with a htaccess file.

+- `Access element` - OPTIONAL - An element whose value contains the Joomla access level that can download the file.
+This may often be an access element.
+If none selected then the download rights are managed by the elements Access and Read only access options.

+- `No access image`: If the user can't download the file then show this image, located in ./media/com_fabrik/images.

+- `No access URL`:  A URL that provides a link to a page for users who do not have the correct access level to download the file.

+- `Access image`: If the user can download the file then show this image, located in ./media/com_fabrik/images.
+If none selected then the file name is shown.

+- `Hit counter` - OPTIONAL - if you have selected one of the Download Script options, you may specify an element on this form to use as a hit counter, which will be incremented whenever the file is downloaded.
+NOTE - this feature will NOT work with a hit counter element in a joined and/or repeated group!

+- `Log downloads` - OPTIONAL - if you have selected one of the Download Scripts options, you may enable logging of download to the standard jos_fabrik_logs table.

+### csv